Home Safety Modifications for Seniors: 13 Recommendations

 6Is the water heater set at a temperature that won’t scald?Lower the water heater temperature.

-Do this by turning the temperature setting dial down on the water heater itself
+Please do this by turning the temperature setting dial down on the water heater itself

 8Are working flashlights readily accessible?Buy strong, lightweight, easy-to-operate flashlights and place them in easy-access locations in frequently used rooms.